 Baw Baw Frog

 The secretive Baw Baw Frog (Philoria frosti) is only found on the Mt Baw Baw plateau, Victoria, Australia.
 Sadly, all estimates point to extinction in the wild in just 5-10 years.

 The Baw Baw Frog lives and feeds amongst leaf litter and muddy earth, hunting worms and other invertebrates.
-During summer, males and females meet to breed.
+During late spring, males and females meet to breed.
 Females make a foam nest underground by beating air bubbles into mucous.
-The tadpoles hatch 5-8 weeks later, much earlier than most other frogs - the tadpoles don’t feed and instead live off their own yolk sack before metamorphosing into frogs.
+The tadpoles hatch 5-8 weeks later, much earlier than most other frogs - the tadpoles may be non-feeding and instead live off their own yolk sack before metamorphosing into frogs.

 Saving the Baw Baw Frog